zachbrown12/ZAPPA_4156/README.md

 <li><h4>Static analysis</h4>
-We are using SonarCloud to check our code for bugs, vulnerabilities, security hotspots, and code smells.<br/> Additionally, we are using SonarLint to catch a subset of these issues instantly in VSCode; this is limited by the fact that unlike SonarCloud, SonarLint only analyzes one file at a time.</li>
+We are using SonarCloud to check our code for bugs, vulnerabilities, security hotspots, and code smells.<br/> Additionally, we are using SonarLint to catch a limited subset of these issues instantly in VSCode.</li>
 </ul>

 <h3>Packages needed for installation</h3>